 Section 10.
 Registration requirements.

 (a) Registration mandatory.
-All persons wanting access to the electronic filing system or document management system must become a registered user in order to access the system.
-The following persons shall be permitted to become registered users: (1) licensed Arkansas attorneys; (2) non-Arkansas attorneys permitted to practice pro hac vice in Arkansas; (3) litigants appearing pro se in a particular case in which the court has mandated electronic filing; and (4) clerk and court personnel.
-A clerk shall permit persons who are not registered users and who are not authorized to access the document management system to access electronically filed documents via a public access terminal located in the courthouse, subject to the restriction on disclosure of confidential documents provided in Section 11 of this order.
+Any person wanting access to the electronic filing system must become a registered user in order to access the system.
+A clerk shall permit persons who are not registered users and who are not authorized to access the document management system to access electronically filed documents via a public access terminal located in the courthouse, subject to the restriction on disclosure of confidential documents provided in section (11) of this order.

 (c) Electronic mail address required.
 Registered users shall furnish at least one electronic mail address that the electronic filing system will use for electronic service and other notices.
 It is the registered user’s responsibility to ensure that the electronic filing system has the correct electronic mail address.

 (d) Misuse of electronic systems.
 Any registered user who attempts to harm the electronic filing system or document management system in any manner, attempts to alter electronic documents or information stored on the systems, or attempts any unauthorized use of the systems, has committed misuse of the system.
 Misuse of the electronic filing system or document management system may result in loss of a user’s registration and subject the registered user to any other penalty provided by law or rule.

 (e) Electronic citation systems registration and access.
 Registration requirements for, and access to, electronic citation systems shall be as determined through appropriate interdepartmental, interagency, or intergovernmental agreements.
 The agreements shall clearly state the terms of access to the systems and permitted uses of the systems by registered users.

 Section 11.
 Access to Electronic Documents; Confidential Information.